Common Questions About How We Work

 Do I have to buy guard rails?

-Note: We strongly recommend that guard rails be used in bunk configurations.
-Guard rails go a long way towards keeping an individual safely in bed, thus preventing harmful injuries to residents.
+Please note: We strongly recommend the use of guard rails in any bunk bed configuration.
+Guardrails go a long way towards keeping an individual safely in bed, thus preventing harmful injuries to residents.
+Please check with your state to determine if guardrails are a requirement.

-The American Camp Association (ACA) requires that guard rails be used on all bunks.
-This is a requirement for accreditation.
-For more information on guard rails, take a look at the ACA’s Standards.
+The American Camp Association requires that guardrails be used on all bunks.
+This is required for accreditation.
+For more information on the use of guardrails in summer camps, please take a look at the ACA’s Standards.

 What types of facilities are American Bedding’s products used in?